ManageIQ/manageiq-pods/README.md

 miq-db    15Gi       RWO           Retain          Available                                      1s
 ```

-It is strongly suggested that you validate NFS share connectivity from an OpenShift node prior attempting a deployment.
+It is strongly suggested that you validate NFS share connectivity from an OpenShift node prior to attempting a deployment.

 ## Deploy MIQ